 This report will hopefully provide a roadmap for future City action to mitigate these impacts, working to prevent problems with poverty long before they become a crisis.
-There is no one piece of these recommendations that is a silver bullet; however, it is also true that even implementing a few of these recommendations will make measurable progress in Ferndale.
-They are to be taken as a to-do list for future council and staff action.
+The City also hopes that the North Whatcom Poverty Task Force can be a model for other small communities in Whatcom to base their future anti-poverty efforts on our work.